The Three Planes of Motion

 If you’ve been putting some time in the gym, that must have caught your attention.
 To get the best possible results out of your workout, let’s first get a better understanding of the three planes of human motion.
 Unless, of course, you prefer a 2D cartoon-like movement.

 Most people perform 90% of their workouts in this plane.
 Quite the popular plane, eh?
-To understand where the sagittal plane lies, imagine two sheets of glass running parallel on either side of you, a millimeter away from your shoulders.
+To understand where the sagittal plane lies, imagine two sheets of glass running parallel on either side of you, a millimetre away from your shoulders.
 Since both your sides are now blocked, the only space you are free to move in is the front and back.
 The sagittal plane is in this space.

 The movements you can perform in this plane, are forward and backwards motions.
 Hence, workouts such as running, crunches, rowing, bicep curls, walking lunges, etc. are all performed in the sagittal plane of motion.
 Since many of the regular exercises are executed in this plane, it is also the easiest to understand.
 Let us now move on to the less common areas of our workout.